ellemouton/website/content/drafts/normal-operation-pre-taproot.md

-For the sake of making the next few diagrams in this article a bit simpler, I am going to ignore the funding transaction along with the `to_local` and `to_remote` outputs for a while since our focus is going to be on adding and removing HTLC outputs.
+For the sake of making the next few diagrams in this article a bit simpler, I am going to ignore the funding transaction along with the `to_local` and `to_remote` outputs for a while since our initial focus is going to be on adding and removing HTLC outputs.
 So the above diagram can instead be represented as
 follows:

 ![](/normalChanOp/2-simplified.png#center)